RMITLibrary/easy_cite/markdown/rmitharvard.md

 Maps can also be in hardcopy/print format.

-The cartographer (author) can be a person/people or an organisation.

 When citing maps in the text of your work, you need to acknowledge them in two places:

 1. within the written body of your paper, as you would for a normal in-text reference, and

 2. in the figure layout (caption).

-Refer to a figure by its assigned number, not as the figure above or below or on page 3.
+Refer to a figure by its assigned number, not as the "figure above" or "figure below" or "figure on page 3", for example.

+The cartographer (author) can be a person or an organisation.

 #### Captions